 Unfortunately, running away from a dog is not often an option, as dogs can usually outrun people on foot.
 Couple this with their instinct to chase running prey, and this means you will either have to fight back against smaller dogs or submit to larger ones.

-Use your weight advantage against smaller dogs, and try to get on top of them.
+Use your weight advantage against smaller dogs, and try to gain the upper position.
 If they are a stronger breed, however, focus on defense by curling up and protecting your face, neck, and chest.

 Use a weapon if you can, and do not be afraid of hurting the dog if it persists with the attack.
 If the dog is attacking because it sees you as a threat, there is a good chance it is making a serious and intentional attempt on your life.